cert-manager/aws-privateca-issuer/README.md

 The Private CAs created during this test run are cleaned up on a **best-effort basis**.
 To ensure no runaway costs, verify via the AWS CLI or Console that the Private CAs created during the test run are in a deleted state.
 If you need to delete the Private CAs created during the test run yourself you may use the script test_utils/delete_ca.sh or refer to the [AWS Private CA documentation](https://docs.aws.amazon.com/acm-pca/latest/userguide/PCADeleteCA.html)

 If at any point, ```make runtests``` encounters an error, the integration tests should be considered a failure.

+## Troubleshooting

+1. Check the secret with the AWS credentials: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values have to be base64 encoded.

+2. If the generated CertificateRequest shows no events, it is very likely that you're using an older version of cert-manager which doesn't support approval check.
+Disable approval check at the issuer deployment.